tinkerbell/org/GOVERNANCE.md

 - Administrative tasks in the Tinkerbell Github organization
 - Being the point of contact with the CNCF (the CNCF calls this group "maintainers", see [here](https://github.com/cncf/foundation/blob/main/project-maintainers.csv))

+Some administrative responsibilities are handled by contributors that do not meet the typical maintainer requirements with regard to code review and contributions.
+These contributors are nonetheless recognized and extended admin access as is necessary to fulfill the needs of the community including infrastructure, operational, security, and billing functions.
+These admins may require, for example, GitHub owner access, access to credentials, and CNCF maintainers list access.
 ___

 ## Inactive members